pinetree1/crispr-dav/README.md

 #### 8. SNP Locations around CRISPR site:
 In a plot, the X axis shows the position and reference base, the bars indicate the point mutation frequencies. sgRNA region is marked with a horizontal bar.
 The number of bases on the sides of the sgRNA is determined by wing_length in the conf.txt file.

-#### 9. Homology Directed Repair Rates:
+#### 9. Homology Directed Repair (HDR) Rates:
-This section appears when HDR base changes are specified in crispr bed file (site.bed).
+This section shows the HDR rates.
+Oligos were categorized into 4 types.
+The fractions and total reads were plotted.
+This section appears only when HDR base changes are specified in crispr bed file (site.bed).
 The desired new bases supplied must be on positive strand.

 #### 10. Visual Alignment of Indel Alleles:
-This section appears when gene/cds/exon coordinates were provided via refGene parameter in conf.txt or in case of amplicon as reference the amp_frame option was supplied.
+This section appears only when gene/cds/exon coordinates were provided via refGene parameter in conf.txt or in case of amplicon as reference the amp_frame option was supplied.
 The image was created with Canvas Xpress (http://canvasxpress.org/html/index.html).
 It shows insertion and deletion locations in the context of coding sequence (CDS) and sgRNA guide sequence.
 The bars can be zoomed in and out by rolling middle mouse key, and moved to the left or right.
 If the shown guide sequence is not full length, that is because the missed bases happen to be in intronic region.
 Likewise, if some indel bases are inside intron, they will not be shown in the bars either.
 Deletion is shown as a curved line bridging intact bases.
 Insertion is shown as a little line between two bases.

 #### 11. Spreadsheet data:
 This section presents the data in Excel files for download.
 The plots in previous sections were generated using the spreadsheet data.